 The displays of senseless violence, murder, and mayhem we have witnessed in recent years is part of the fourfold judgment upon America.
 God is allowing a new phase of demonic activity upon this country, and it is going to continue to escalate in the coming years as God continues to judge our nation.

-The national corporate owned news media sanitizes its coverage of the vile acts occurring in our society and only reports on a very few of them.
+The national corporate owned fake news media sanitizes its coverage of the vile acts occurring in our society and only reports on a very few of them.
 Vast numbers of senseless acts of violence go unreported because their reality would be too graphic for a national audience.

 On the other hand, Hollywood is more than happy to dramatize the satanic inspired violence to satiate the desires of a wayward populace.
 The recent popularity of “zombie” themed programming may actually be more prophetic than many realize of a coming “zombie apocalypse” of evil beasts released on the land.